amelie-iska/CCCvelo/README.md

 # Demo

-We illustrate how to run CCCvelo using a demo dataset step-by-step in the 'Demo' file.
+We provide a step-by-step demonstration of how to run CCCvelo using a sample dataset, available in the `Demo` directory.
 The demo dataset can be download from https://www.dropbox.com/s/c5tu4drxda01m0u/mousebrain_bin60.h5ad?dl=0

+The demonstration includes the following files:

+* '0_preprocess_MouseBrain.ipynb' contains the code for preprocessing the raw dataset and exporting formatted inputs for use in R <br>
-* ' <br>
+* '1_select_LRTG.R' prepares the inputs for CCCvelo model <br>
+* '2_runCCCvelo_on_MouseBrainCortex.ipynb' provides the full pipeline to run CCCvelo on the mouse cortex data <br>

 # Application of CCCvelo
 To apply CCCvelo to any other ST datasets: